ApiRTC/web-agent/README.md

 ## Dynamic control

-Using url parameters to provide information to the i-framed web-agent application is good for static and/or default values.
+Using url parameters to provide information to the i-framed **web-agent** application is good for static and/or default values.
 But the values can't be changed without reloading.

-For example, the hosting application may need to change the **Conversation** **name** without reloading the i-framed web-agent application.
+However, the hosting application may need to change the **Conversation** **name**, or update guest phone number without reloading the i-framed **web-agent** application.

-Also, the web-agent application has real-time features that the hosting application may need to be notified of.
-For example, when a snapshot is taken, this is up to the hosting application to handle it (just display it, or upload it to a database server, ...).
+Also, the **web-agent** application has real-time features that the hosting application may need to be notified of.
+For example, when a snapshot is taken, this is up to the hosting application to handle it (just display it, or upload it to a database server).

-To enable such real-time interaction, the web-agent application implements a dual channel communication, using standard [Window: postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) mechanism.
+To enable such **real-time interaction**, the **web-agent** application implements a **dual channel communication**, using standard [Window: postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) mechanism.

 ### web-agent to host communication

-In order for host application to receive messages from web-agent, it needs to register a **window** listener for _message_ events:
+In order for host application to receive messages from **web-agent**, it needs to register a **window** listener for _message_ events:

 ```js
 const IFRAME_HOST = "https://apirtc.github.io";